Human Rights, Security, & the Helsinki Legacy: A Discussion with Peter Osnos

 JOEL ROSENTHAL: Peter, thank you so much.
 This was enlightening and exactly what we hoped for.

 Carnegie Council for Ethics in International Affairs is an independent and nonpartisan nonprofit.
-The views expressed within this panel are those of the speakers and do not necessarily reflect the position of Carnegie Council.
+The views expressed within this roundtable are those of the speakers and do not necessarily reflect the position of Carnegie Council.

 You may also like